-Rosemary’s Plum gin cocktail is a blend of fresh ingredients and aromas.
-Thanks to the addition of fresh plum and St. Germain there is no need to add any additional sugar.
-Instead, I pair it with gin and rosemary for a fresh and herbaceous drink.
+This plum gin cocktail is a blend of fresh ingredients and aromas.
+Thanks to the addition of fresh plums and St. Germain there is no need to add any additional sugar.

 Rosemary’s Plum Gin Cocktail